Snowflake-Labs/sfgrantreport/Readme.md

 ```

 ## -d, --delete-previous-report-output
-If the output folder already contains some data, when `-d, --delete-previous-report-output` is specified, the output folder is cleared.
+When `-d, --delete-previous-report-output` is specified and the output folder already contains some data, the output folder is cleared.

 # Report Results
 Results are in various `SFGrantReport.<prefix>.<connectionname>.<timestamp of report generation>.xlsx` documents as well as in the Output folder\RPT (in various CSV/PNG/SVG/PDF files):